h-tex/vfrag/README.md

 2. **Do not handle the general case.**
 Instead but makes several assumptions about the structure and layout of the document (see below), as well as how fragmentation should be handled.
-3. **No CSS parsing.**
+3. **Not a CSS polyfill.**
-This means it does not attempt to polyfill any Paged Media spec.
+vfrag does not attempt to polyfill any CSS spec and does not parse any CSS.
 Instead of unsupported CSS syntax that needs to be parsed, it uses class names, CSS variables, standard (supported) CSS properties and rules, and the CSS OM.
+This makes it both a lot lighter and future-proof, and allows it to do things that are not possible with CSS (e.g. HTML in running headers, shifting certain nodes to minimize empty space, etc.).
 4. **Screen media remains screen media.**
 Rendering print styles on screen is a non-goal.
-Any differences that affect pagination should be handled via CSS selectors (`.paginated *`). and `page-break-*` or `break-*` CSS properties should be specified on screen media as well (they have no effect so there is no reason to scope them to `print`).
+Any differences that affect pagination should be handled via CSS selectors (`.pagination-root *`). and `page-break-*` or `break-*` CSS properties should be specified on screen media as well (they have no effect so there is no reason to scope them to `print` media).
 5. **Static**
 This is a static view, intended to create a paged view that can be printed shortly after it is generated.
-Updating the pagination if the content changes is a non-goal.
+Monitoring content changes and updating the pagination is a non-goal, though we do plan to provide an API so that library users can do this.

+## How it works

+At a high level, all that vfrag does is break down containers into fragments (fragmentation) that best fit within a given height (hence the name vfrag = vertical fragmentation).
+A _pagination root_ is provided as an element (defaults to `document.documentElement`), and sections to be paginated are specified by a CSS selector (default `.page, .vfrag-page`).

+Each section is assumed to be a separate part of the book (e.g. chapter, appendix, etc.), with separate heading hierarchy.
+Sections are fragmented in parallel, and page numbers are assigned in a continuous sequence at the end.

+The page size is specified as an aspect ratio (defaults to `8.5/11`, i.e. US letter) rather than a width and height to be independent from sizing.
+Using that and the element’s computed style, a target content height is calculated.
+Then, nodes are progressively consumed until the target height is met, and the container is split into fragments.
+Nodes that do not fit whole are fragmented (unless they have `page-break-inside: avoid` or `widows` and `orphans` values that add up to more than their height).
+In general, CSS `page-break-*`, `break-*`, `widows`, `orphans` CSS properties are respected.

+Fragments are created by shallow cloning of the source element, then inserted before it.
+Certain element types need fixup or different styling based on the fragment index:
+- `ol`: The `start` attribute is used to ensure the numbering remains correct.
+- `details`: The `summary` element is also cloned (deeply) to avoid having the browser default of `Details` and styled in a faded way.
+- `li`: Any non-first fragment has its `list-style-type` set to `none`.
+- `code`: Empty lines are trimmed from the beginning of non-first fragments and the end of non-last fragments.

+Certain nodes (by default `figure, .shiftable`) can be _shifted_ earlier or later to reduce empty space, but they can never be shifted to another section or past another shiftable (eliminating a common LaTeX pain point where figures can end up in seemingly random places).

 ## Usage